samotop/MorseTranslatorApp/README.md

      python app.py

 # Important Notes
-  1. The morse_code_logo.png file is stored in the root directory (not in an assets folder as in the project).
-Adjust the file path in app.py if necessary.
-  2. Ensure you have Python 3.8+ and Tkinter installed for the app to run smoothly.
+  Ensure you have Python 3.8+ and Tkinter installed for the app to run smoothly.